 As part of the focus on feedback, Agile methodologies also promote better communication and collaboration between all concerned stakeholders.
-This helps maintain an aligned vision and ensures that no one strays from the primary project goal, resulting in a better work culture centred around teamwork and fewer misunderstandings.
+This helps maintain an aligned vision and ensures that no one strays from the primary project goal, resulting in a better work culture centered around teamwork and fewer misunderstandings.

-With the emphasis on progress updates, CRM collaboration and extensive meetings, there is also more transparency, and it is possible to make more informed decisions.
+With the emphasis on progress updates, CRM collaboration, and extensive meetings, there is also more transparency, and it is possible to make more informed decisions.

-With the focus on getting solutions to the market under time constraints, Agile methodologies need to prioritise quality in the development process, which is established through feedback integration and quality testing.
+With the focus on getting solutions to the market under time constraints, Agile methodologies need to prioritize quality in the development process, which is established through feedback integration and quality testing.
 It is unrealistic to produce improved iterations of a software solution that do not improve upon the flaws of the previous version.
 Furthermore, when the bugs are spotted early on, it is easier to implement strategies to fix them, which would be a lot more costly if this was considered after deployment.

 What are the most popular Agile development methodologies?

 Several methodologies are based primarily on Agile principles, and each has its unique approach with advantages and downsides.
-Some popular examples are Extreme Programming, Scrum, Lean, Crystal and Kanban methodologies.
+Some popular examples are Extreme Programming, Scrum, Lean, Crystal, and Kanban methodologies.

-Choosing the model for your software solution will require careful analysis of the customer’s needs, your team’s expertise and the project requirements.
+Choosing the model for your software solution will require careful analysis of the customer’s needs, your team’s expertise, and the project requirements.
 Before you move forward with making an informed decision, go through the following sub-sections to learn more about some of the popular Agile development methodologies:

-The Extreme Programming (XP) model is based on Agile principles like customer involvement, test-driven development, application security testing and frequent releases.
-It also focuses on pair programming, continuous integration and short development cycles.
+The Extreme Programming (XP) model is based on Agile principles like customer involvement, test-driven development, application security testing, and frequent releases.
+It also focuses on pair programming, continuous integration, and short development cycles.
 There are several advantages to developing with this approach, such as the ability to create stable solutions and avoid errors during development.
 In addition, keeping the customer involved in the development process also helps elevate the final solution’s quality.

 Some disadvantages associated with this approach are the investments it requires, both financially and time-related.